 Cabling requirements:

-Cable runs from master or call-in stations to the network node that do not exceed 330 feet shall be category 6; utilize plenum or outdoor rated where required.
+Cable runs from master or call-in stations to the network node that do not exceed 330 feet shall be category-6; utilize plenum or outdoor rated where required.

-Cable runs exceeding 330 feet from master or call-in stations to the network node shall be (2) count 62.5/125, OM1, multimode, indoor fiber cable; utilize plenum or outdoor rated where required.
+Cable runs exceeding 330 feet from master or call-in stations to the network node shall be 2 count 62.5/125, OM1, multimode, indoor fiber cable; utilize plenum or outdoor rated where required.

-All exterior cable runs shall be contained in conduit.
+All exterior category-6 and fiber cable runs shall be contained in conduit.

-CAT-6 cable shall be terminated utilizing 8 pin, male RJ45 jacks at the device and to 8 pin, modular connectors at the patch panels within the network node cabinet to facilitate cable testing prior to installation of the network node.
+Category-6 cable shall be terminated utilizing 8 pin, male RJ45 jacks at the device and to 8 pin, modular connectors at the patch panels within the network node cabinet to facilitate cable testing prior to installation of the network node.
 All testing shall be performed only after the cables have been terminated with the male RJ45 jacks.

 When fiber optic modules are required, provide fiber optic cable appropriate for the application.
 Cable shall conform to the following specifications: